mozilla/socialapi-dev/docs/socialAPI.md

 TODO: can the service see the "frontmost/hasfocus" property on these windows?

-`window.onunload` is available as normal; implementors are encouraged to use it to notify the service that they are going away.
+`window.onunload` is available as normal; implementers are encouraged to use it to notify the service that they are going away.
 The Service Worker can also inspect the .closed property of postMessage origins to see if the window has been closed.

 Changes to `document.title` in the service window's content will change the title displayed on the window, in operating systems where that concept is applicable.